 Causes of Sneezing

-If your cat is sneezing a lot, your veterinarian may initially suspect a cause based on a review of your cat's symptoms.
-In some cases, the vet may take a culture from the mouth, throat, eyes, or nose and send it to a lab to confirm an infection, one of the main causes of sneezing.
-Inhaled irritants or allergens are two other common causes of sneezing in cats.
+If your cat is sneezing a lot, your veterinarian may initially suspect a cause based on a review of your cat’s symptoms.
+One of the main causes of sneezing is infection.
+In some cases, the vet may take a swab from the mouth, throat, eyes, or nose and send it to a lab to confirm an infection.
+Inhaled irritants or allergens are other common causes of sneezing in cats.

 Viral infections that most commonly cause sneezing in cats are: